This article explains how to install Ubuntu on VirtualBox.

 - Improved UEFI Secure Boot handling for the use of third-party modules

-Next select start-up disk.
-Just browse the required downloaded file ubuntu-18.04-desktop-amd64.iso and click on start.
+Next, select the start-up disk.
+Just browse the downloaded file ubuntu-18.04-desktop-amd64.iso and click the start button.

 This starts the installation process.
 There are 2 options here.